Eric-Yan-742/Obsidian/LeetCode/Dynamic Programming/Initialization.md

 # Complete Knapsack problem

 Initialization is basically the same as 0-1 knapsack.
 However, it becomes more complicated.
 Elements later in the dp array depend on the elements before.
-Thus, we cannot simply assign some elments in the first row some values.
+Thus, we cannot simply assign some elments in the first row with some values.
 We have to use the recurrence relation (or at least a simplified version) during initialization.
 That makes the integration into the recurrence relation more natural.
 ## Max value

 [[Complete Knapsack Problem]]